-When you have installed the program and launched it, you will see the welcome screen.
+After you install the program and launch it, you will see the welcome screen.

 But before you start, make sure you go to Preference Options and change one setting.

-Be aware, however, that by ticking this box you will be using beta features that might not be working absolutely perfectly.
+Be aware, however, that by ticking this box, you will use beta features that might not be working perfectly.

 Click save after your choice and return to the home screen.
 Now click on New Project From File.
 You will see this screen.

 You can only upload a Microsoft Word file in either .doc or .docx file type by using the first option.

 One is to upload .pdf files for comic books, and the other is to work with text-heavy textbooks, cookbooks, and music books.

 This option also allows you to transform PDF files into interactive Print Replica ebooks.

 For most authors, however, you will choose the first option and start working from your Word file to format Kindle ebooks or print books.

 Opening your Word document